xiaomiyao/TCPChatApp/README.md

    - ✍️ The user types a message, registration details, or login credentials.
    - 💬 The message is bundled into a `Message` object and included in an `Envelope`.
    - 🗂️ The envelope is serialized to JSON and encrypted.
-   - 📤 The encrypted message is sent to the server.
+   - 📤 The encrypted message is sent to the server using the helper function in `NetworkHelper`.
    - 🚀 New encryption flows ensure that all messages are securely transmitted.

 3. **Receiving Messages**